mvolkmann/blog/src/warp.md

 ## Hierarchy

-Windows hold tabs.

-Tabs hold panes.

-Panes hold blocks.
+Warp uses the terms window, tab, pane, and block.
+These have the following relationships:

+- A windows holds tabs.
+- A tab holds panes.
+- A pane holds blocks.
-Blocks hold a command and its output.
+- A block holds a command and its output.

 ## Installing